Twinning project with Armenia successfully completed

 In the second project component, the technical competences of ARMNAB assessors and staff were strengthened and the procedural documentation was revised.
 Key milestones of the project were three simulations of EA evaluations, which were conducted at the beginning, at the midpoint and at the end of the project.

 All told, 44 assignments were completed by the more than 30 experts from DAkkS and ACCREDIA involved, focusing in particular on legal advice, training of staff and assessors and revision of the quality management system in accordance with the requirements of the international and European accreditation organisations IAF, ILAC and EA.

-Participants in the final conference on 28 March 2023 in Yerevan included EU Ambassador Andrea Wiktorin, Minister of Economy of Armenia Vahan Kerobyan, German Ambassador Viktor Richter, Italian Ambassador Alfonso Di Riso, Maria Schäfer from the Federal Ministry for Economic Affairs and Climate Action, Dr. Thomas Facklam in his capacity as Twinning Project Manager and Ani Obosyan, Director of ARMNAB.
+Participants in the final conference on 28 March 2023 in Yerevan included EU Ambassador Andrea Wiktorin, Minister of Economy of Armenia Vahan Kerobyan, German Ambassador Viktor Richter, Italian Ambassador Alfonso Di Riso, Maria Schäfer from the Federal Ministry for Economic Affairs and Climate Action, Dr. Thomas Facklam in his capacity as Twinning Project Leader and Ani Obosyan, Director of ARMNAB.